MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions.md

 You can manually install an Azure Data Studio extension packaged in a `.vsix` file using the **Install from VSIX** command in the Extensions view command drop-down, or the **Extensions: Install from VSIX command** in the Command Palette and point to the extension's `.vsix` file.

-## Access Installed Azure Data Studio Extensions
+## Access installed Azure Data Studio extensions

 Each extension enhances your experience in Azure Data Studio in a different way.
 As a result, the entry point for extensions can vary.
 Refer to your installed extension's individual documentation for information on how its features can be accessed once it's installed.

-## Extensions View Filters
+## Extensions view filters

 The Extensions view search box supports filters to help you find and manage extensions.
 The commands **Show Installed Extensions** and **Show Recommended Extensions** use filters such as `@installed` and `@recommended` in the search box.